-2001, we were charged with interest on our indebtedness to Comverse Technology in an amount equal to approximately \$1,357,000, \$2,142,000 and \$1,458,000, respectively.
-The interest rate on our indebtedness to Comverse Technology was the three-month LIBOR rate during fiscal 1999, fiscal 2000 and fiscal 2001.
+During fiscal 2000 and fiscal 2001, we were charged interest on our indebtedness to Comverse Technology in an amount equal to approximately \$2,142,000 and \$1,458,000, respectively.
+The interest rate on our indebtedness to Comverse Technology was the three-month LIBOR rate during fiscal 2000 and fiscal 2001.
+On January 31, 2002, we borrowed \$42 million under a term loan from a bank.
+We used the proceeds of this loan to repay our outstanding indebtedness owed to the lease for our vacated facility in the United Kingdom.
+In addition, Comverse Technology has guaranteed the payment of the convertible note issued by us to Lanex, LLC.

+Comverse Technology.
+The bank loan was guaranteed by Comverse Technology and was repaid on February 23, 2003.
 We do not expect to be dependent on Comverse Technology for our financing needs for the foreseeable future.

-Comverse Technology has guaranteed the payment of rent and the performance of all other obligations under the leases for our facilities in Woodbury, New York and the lease for our facility in the United Kingdom.
-In addition, Comverse Technology has guaranteed the payment of the convertible note issued by us to Lanex, LLC.
+Comverse Technology has guaranteed the payment of rent and the performance of all other obligations under the leases for our facilities in Woodbury, New York which expired in April 2003 and

-Employment Agreement
+Employment Agreement with David Ledwell

-Loronix has entered into an employment agreement with David Ledwell, one of our nominee directors, pursuant to which Mr. Ledwell serves as Loronix's President and Chief Executive Officer.
-The term of Mr. Ledwell's employment agreement is for two years from July 14, 2000.
-Pursuant to the employment agreement, Mr. Ledwell receives an annual base salary of \$200,000 since July 14, 2000.
-In addition, Mr. Ledwell received a bonus of approximately \$51,000 for fiscal 2000, \$40,000 for fiscal 2001 and may receive a bonus to be determined at the discretion of Loronix's board of directors for the fiscal year ending January 31, 2003.
+Loronix entered into an employment agreement with David Ledwell, one of our directors, pursuant to which Mr. Ledwell served as Loronix's President and Chief Executive Officer.
+The term of Mr. Ledwell's employment agreement was for two years from July 14, 2000.
+Pursuant to the employment agreement, Mr. Ledwell received an annual base salary of \$200,000 since July 14, 2000.
+In addition, Mr. Ledwell received a bonus of approximately \$51,000 for fiscal 2000, \$40,000 for fiscal 2001 and \$100,000 for fiscal 2002.
 In August 2000, Mr. Ledwell also received options to purchase 24,000 shares of Comverse Technology common stock.
+On May 1, 2003, Mr. Ledwell ceased serving as Loronix's President and Chief Executive Officer and became our Chief Strategic Officer.
+In that capacity, Mr. Ledwell continues to receive the same base salary as under his employment agreement, as well as a bonus to be determined at the discretion of our compensation committee.